-I would like to share with you how I customized my command prompt to display information such as the current folder and execution of the last command that was run.
-You can implement my customizations as is or you can create your own.
+I would like to share with you how I customized my command prompt to display information, such as the current folder and execution of the last command that was run.
+You can implement my customizations as is, or you can create your own.
 Follow along and I will show you how I did it, then you will know how to make changes on your own.
 If you want to head straight to the finished code, just browse to the end of this post.

-My Personal Preferences
+My PowerShell Prompt Preferences

 When I work on PowerShell scripts and commands, I have found there is a certain set of information that is beneficial for me to have at my fingertips.
 I like my PowerShell command prompt to give me information about my work environment.
-I customized my prompt so I don't have to try to remember what directory I am in or if I am running as administrator or not.
-Here's what my personalized command prompt looks like:
+I customized my prompt so I don’t have to remember what directory I am in or if I am running as an administrator or not.
+Here’s what my personalized command prompt looks like:

-Item 1 displays if I am "running as administrator".
-This is sometimes referred to as "Elevated" or not.
+• Item 1 displays if I am “running as administrator”.
+This is sometimes referred to as “Elevated” or not.
 It disappears for non-elevated users.

-Item 3 displays the current folder I am in.
+• Item 3 displays the current folder I am in.
 It only displays the folder; not the entire path.

-Item 4 is the time when the last command prompt was completed; it is not a live display of the current time.
+• Item 4 is the time when the last command prompt was completed; it is not a live display of the current time.
 It will display what the current time was when the previous command finished executing.
-I use this as simple way to see what time I executed a command in the past.
+I use this as a simple way to see what time I executed a command in the past.

-Item 5 is the execution time (or runtime) of the last command.
+• Item 5 is the execution time (or runtime) of the last command.
 It displays the elapsed time in seconds or minutes, depending on how long the last command ran.

-Item 6 shows the full path my command prompt is at.
+• Item 6 shows the full path my command prompt is at.
 It shows the entire path.

 I'm going to walk through each one of these items and show how each one is built.
 But before I can jump into the six items above, let's talk about what executes these settings.

-The Prompt function
+Customizing the Prompt function

-The PowerShell profile is loaded every time you open a new command prompt and loads the code contained in the profile into memory.
-Once I cover all the individual pieces, I'll show how to configure your profile to run your customized prompt function.
-But first, let's get started going through the details of how to make the prompt look like my screenshot above.
+The PowerShell profile is loaded every time you open a new command prompt and loads the code contained in your profile into memory.
+Once I cover all the individual pieces, I’ll show how to configure your profile to run your customized prompt function.
+But first, let’s get started going through the details of how to make the prompt look like my screenshot above.

 The choice to elevate happens when you start the command prompt.
 If you start your day like me by opening a PowerShell command prompt and leave it open for an extended period, you may not remember if you were running elevated or not.
 The code to check for elevation is written in .NET and taken from the Microsoft website.
-There are many different uses of the same block of code online.
-The code checks the status of the identity that started the PS command prompt and reports if the identity is running under the "built-in administrator" role.
+There are many uses of the same block of code online.
+The code checks the status of the identity that started the PS command prompt and reports if the identity is running under the “built-in administrator” role.

 For all the code examples in this article, I save the results that I need to customize my command prompt to variables.
 I then assemble those variables later on with specific formatting to display the results as I wish.
-I am saving the result from the elevation query to a variable called $IsAdmin
+I am saving the result from the elevation query to a variable called $IsAdmin for later use.
+Oh, and FYI, this code snippet is the most challenging to grasp.
+They get easier to understand as we go on.

 Displaying the Current User